Portsmouth, Ohio: Library

-Floods and Floodwalls
+Floodwalls

 Although developed on higher ground, the city has been subject to seasonal flooding.
-The city had extensive flooding in 1884, 1913, and 1937.
+It had extensive flooding in 1884, 1913, and 1937.
 After the flood of 1937, the U.S. Army Corps of Engineers constructed a floodwall protecting the city, which prevented two major floods in 1964 and 1997.

-In 1992, the city of Portsmouth began honoring some of the many accomplishments of its area natives by placing a star on the riverside of the floodwall.
+In 1992, Portsmouth began honoring some of the many accomplishments of its area natives by placing a star on the riverside of the floodwall.
 This is known as the Portsmouth Wall of Fame and was instituted by then-mayor Frank Gerlach.
-Some of the honorees include Don Gullett, Al Oliver, and former United States Vice-president Dan Quayle, who was not a Portsmouth native.
+Honorees include Don Gullett, Al Oliver, and Dan Quayle, who is not a Portsmouth native.

-In 1992 a nonprofit group headed by Dr. Louis R. and Ava Chaboudy was formed to investigate developing a mural-based tourist attraction on the floodwall.
-In the spring of 1993, mural artist Robert Dafford was commissioned and began painting murals of Portsmouth's history.
+In 1992 a nonprofit group headed by Louis R. and Ava Chaboudy was formed to investigate developing a mural-based tourist attraction on the floodwall.
+In 1993, muralist Robert Dafford was commissioned and began painting murals of Portsmouth's history.
 He hired local art student Herb Roe as an assistant.
-Roe subsequently apprenticed to and worked for Dafford for 15 years.
+Roe apprenticed to and worked for Dafford for 15 years.
 The project eventually spanned sixty 20 ft tall consecutive Portsmouth murals, stretching for over 2,000 feet (610 m).
-Subjects covered by the murals span the history of the area from the ancient mound building Adena and Hopewell cultures to modern sporting events and notable natives.
+The murals cover subjects from the area's history from the ancient mound building Adena and Hopewell cultures to modern sporting events and notable natives.